ryansturmer/ryansturmer.com/content/artwork-look-boobs.md

 Title: Artwork: "Look boobs" (King's Quest II)
 Date: 2014-12-30 1:44 PM

 My good and long-time friend Aaron Brown, who never fails to be anything but an interesting character gave me a pair of paintings one night that were given to him by a friend.
 They aren't bad paintings, but are fairly unremarkable as far as paintings go.
-These are the sorts of inoffensive works that you can pick up at the thrift shop if you are vigilant, and although they are well done, don't really bring a lot of excitement to a room, unless your idea of excitement is looking at a picture of a beach.
+They are the sort of inoffensive works that you can pick up at the thrift shop if you are vigilant, and although they are well done, don't really bring a lot of excitement to a room, unless your idea of excitement is looking at a picture of a beach.

 I have made a hobby in the last few years of taking such paintings and attempting to breathe new life into them by painting in characters from my favorite video games.
 I have done about half a dozen such works by now, and when Aaron gave me the paintings, he said this:

 _"Paint them both, and give me back the one you like less"_

 This is the core of Aarons subtle brilliance.
 We had consumed a few beers, and I said "Sure!
 Thanks, man!" and loaded the paintings into my car.
-It wasn't until the morning that I realized that he had given away essentially nothing of value to him, in exchange for a customized piece of artwork from me.
+It wasn't until the morning that I realized that he had given away essentially nothing of value to himself, in exchange for a customized piece of artwork from me.
 Brilliant.

 The Painting
 ------------